wbrowar/admin-bar-component/README.md

 ```

 > [!TIP]
 > The color of labels can be styled using CSS Custom Properties.
+This can be helpful in alerting users of important information.

 ## Styling Admin Bar